 If your nicotine ingredient supplier cannot provide all of the following, you have a supplier problem:

-- USP/EP pharmacopoeial-grade purity
+- USP/EP pharmacopoeial-grade purity (understanding these standards is essential for any manufacturer)

 - Full certificate of analysis per batch